 California and federal law ban both “perceived” and “actual” sexual orientation, meaning employees are protected regardless of whether the discriminating employer is mistaken about an employee’s identity.

 Contact Pride Legal

-If you or a loved one is a victim of workplace sexual orientation discrimination, we invite you to contact us at Pride Legal for legal counseling or any further questions.
+If you or a loved one is a victim of workplace sexual orientation discrimination, contact Pride Legal.
+We’ll get you in touch with an LGBT-friendly Employment Discrimination Attorney that meets your needs and preferences!
 To protect your rights, hire someone who understands them.